 On a Ni vs. Au coupled diagram, Vermillion plots just outside of the low-Au end of the IAB main group irons, and also plots along an extention of the low-Au, medium-Ni (sLM) subgroup into lower Au compositions (Wasson and Kallemeyn, 2002).
 Furthermore, the O-isotopic composition of Vermillion is within the range of IAB irons, and therefore, Vermillion could be considered genetically related to members of the low-Au division of the IAB iron-meteorite complex.

-Based on all of the data gathered so far, it could be concluded that the pallasites in our collections represent at least nine separate parent bodies: 1) main-group; 2) Eagle Station group; 3) Milton; 4) Vermillion + Y-8451; 5) Zinder; 6) NWA 1911; 7) Choteau; 8) NWA 10019; 9) LoV 263.
-Additional recoveries of pyroxene pallasites offer further opportunities to elucidate the relationship between these diverse silicate-bearing meteorites.
+Based on all of the data gathered so far, it could be concluded that the pallasites in our collections represent at least seven separate parent bodies: 1) main-group; 2) Eagle Station group; 3) Milton; 4) Choteau + Vermillion + Y-8451; 5) Zinder + NWA 1911; 6) NWA 10019; 7) LoV 263.
+In addition, several pallasites with anomalous silicates (e.g., Springwater) and anomalous metal (e.g., Glorieta Mountain) could possibly increase the number of unique parent bodies.
 A beautiful etched slice of Choteau is shown in 'Meteorite Picture of the Day' for June 20, 2013, courtesy of Ruben Garcia.
 The specimen of Vermillion pictured above is a 67.9 g partial slice.
 The photo below shows a close-up of the etched reverse side.